-A-level Mathematics students opt for mathematics for a number of reasons - to pursue maths further, for a valued qualification, or to help with other subjects.
-The school has a long tradition in A-level Further Mathematics where the experience and expertise of the maths tutors has continually ensured excellent results.
-Many students are encouraged and opt to take AS Further Mathematics as an extra to their scheduled timetable.
+A-level Mathematics (Edexcel exam board) students opt for the subject for a number of reasons: to pursue Maths beyond GCSE; for a valued qualification that facilitates their applications to a broad range of highly-regarded university courses; or to underpin their mathematics knowledge for other subjects such as Economics and the sciences.
+The school has a long tradition in A-level Further Mathematics (Edexcel exam board) where our experience and expertise has continually ensured outstanding results.
 Universities have welcomed the school’s emphasis on Further Mathematics for maths and related subjects.
-The department plays a full part in the school’s Science and Mathematics Specialism and there are ample opportunities for extra-curricular mathematics throughout the school years.